 Well, of course, it is, along with the cost of everything else.
 It's not surprising that you have to pay double the amount for a similar service or product in Singapore compared to in Malaysia.
 This is largely due to the currency exchange rate, as well as the lower cost of surgical supplies, staff, and rental.

-Dr. Claudine warned the reader who asked the question though that it is generally not advisable to have surgery done overseas, as you may have an unforeseen need for close monitoring or post-surgery care which would not be convenient if you’re required to travel for long hours.
+Dr. Claudine warned the reader who asked the question, though, that it is generally not advisable to have surgery done overseas, as you may have an unforeseen need for close monitoring or post-surgery care which would not be convenient if you are required to travel for long hours.

 It is also not very ideal since you will require proper rest in comfortable and familiar surroundings, with good support from family and/or friends that are present.

 Looking for the best doctor for cataract surgery in Singapore?